ChinmaySonar/cs263-runtime-systems-python/README.md

 ### Goals
 * Compare python and pypy collectors on different benchmarks.
 Note the qualitative difference.
 * Observe effect of nursery size and L2 (last level cache) of the system for pypy garbage collector.
+* Observe significant effects of changing threshold levels
+### Completed
+* Show that changing the threshold level of garbage collector by 1 can consistently result in large changes in time
+    * Plots show that changing threshold0 in CPython_Thresh_Testing/threshTest.py from 10000001 to 10000000 increases time spent in garbage collector by almost 1.5s